OscPop/Transkribo/README.md

 The different aspects of the project are presented in various jupyter notebooks for a more interactive walkthrough.

 ## Installation
 The libraries used in this project are presented in `requirements.txt`.
 To install them, navigate to a virtual environment and activate it.
 Then type `python -m pip install -r requirements.txt` to install all the libraries.
 <br><br>
 You will need to have `whisper` installed on your system to run this code.
 An installation guide for whisper is available at: https://github.com/openai/whisper.
 <br><br>
 You will probably also need to have `ffmpeg` installed on your system.
+You can put the executable (.exe file) inside the root directory, and the code should be able to find and use it.

 ### Whisper versions